jmandrake/keywordcloud/readme.md

 Lambda trigger: upload background image (png) to s3 bucket, but you should upload the .txt file first

+Note: Make sure you adjust your Lambda function's timeout setting.
+The default may only be 3 seconds.
+This wordcloud application typically takes more than 3 seconds to generate the new image.

 ## To create the zip file for the Lambda layer using requirements.txt:
 - In the following steps, replace python3.7 with the version you choose for the Lambda function
 - pip install -r requirements.txt -t layer/python/lib/python3.7/site-packages/